-NOTE: Financial Aid Satisfactory Academic Progress is separate from the institution's academic standing.
+NOTE: Financial Aid Satisfactory Academic Progress is separate from the Thunderbird's academic standing policy as stated in the "Academic Policies" section of this Catalog.

-SATISFACTORY ACADEMIC PROGRESS:
+SATISFACTORY ACADEMIC PROGRESS

 Procedures

 Each aid recipient's record must be evaluated at the end of each trimester to determine that the student is meeting the standards described above.
 If the student has reached the maximum number of program hours without earning the degree, the student must be excluded from further participation in federal financial aid programs.